 Project Aim

 The aim of this project was to develop techniques that would allow for the investigation of the role of the Wnt/beta-catenin signalling pathway in the developing and adult retina.
-The cell signalling pathway has been shown to exhibit changes in the presence of retinal degenerative disease.
-It is the goal of this study to better understand the Wnt/beta-catenin signalling pathway’s role in the development and function of the retina as well as how these changes occur and their significance in the context of retinal degeneration.
+The Wnt/beta-catenin signalling pathway is a system that helps cells communicate to control growth, development, and tissue repair, playing a key role in processes like organ formation and tissue regeneration.
+It is known to change during retinal diseases, and the goal was to understand its role in retinal development and how these changes might impact degeneration.

 Project Summary and Impact